-Monitoring results are provided below for the full nine-state RGGI region.
+Monitoring results are provided in this section for the full nine-state RGGI region.
 These results provide a compilation of data from each ISO fully or partially subject to the RGGI CO2 Budget Trading Program: ISO-NE, NYISO, and PJM.
-For ISO-NE, the region is fully subject to RGGI.
+ISO-NE and NYISO are fully subject to RGGI.
 For PJM, monitoring data is compiled for the two-state portion of PJM subject to RGGI (Delaware and Maryland).
 Monitoring data for each ISO is presented in Appendix B.

-Monitoring results for the nine-state RGGI region for 2005 through 2017 are summarized below in Table 1.20
+Monitoring results for the nine-state RGGI region for 2005 through 2018 are summarized in Table 1.20